 2 bay leaves

-1 large yellow onion, cut in 1-inch pieces
+1 large yellow onion, cut into 1-inch pieces

-While the meat is cooking heat 1 tablespoon olive oil in a deep skillet or large pot over medium heat.
-Add vegetables and lightly sprinkle with salt.
+3. While the meat is cooking, heat 1 tablespoon olive oil in a deep skillet or large pot over medium heat.
+Add the carrots, onion, rutabaga, and parsnip and lightly season with salt.
 Saute the vegetables until they brighten in color and begin to take on a golden hue, 2 to 3 minutes.

-Remove beef from oven.
-Skim any fat on the surface of the liquid with a spoon.
-Add vegetables to the beef, stirring to combine.
-Return beef to the oven, uncovered.
-Bake one hour, stirring once or twice, until the sauce is slightly reduced, the vegetables are tender and the meat is fork-tender.
-Remove and taste for seasoning.
+4. Remove the stew from the oven and skim any fat on the surface of the liquid with a spoon.
+Stir in the vegetables and return the pot to the oven, uncovered.
+Cook, stirring once or twice, until the sauce is slightly reduced, the vegetables are tender, and the meat is fork-tender, about 1 hour.
+Remove the stew from the oven and taste for seasoning.
 Serve hot with mashed potatoes.

 If you like this, you might enjoy these recipes: